 - Finnish filter coffee is mild, light and soft.
 Some would say watery… I wouldn’t!
 You should definitely taste it and form your own opinion.
 Share it in the comments too!

 - Most coffee places have lactose-free milk as suffering from lactose intolerance is common in Finland.
-Most cafes also have oat milk.

 - Usually, you place your order at the counter.